pulp-platform/Deeploy/README.md

 ```
 docker pull ghcr.io/pulp-platform/deeploy:main
 ```
-Then you can start the container in interactive mode with:
+Then you can create and start the container in interactive mode with:
 ```
-docker run -it ghcr.io/pulp-platform/deeploy:main
+docker run -it --name deeploy_main $(pwd):/app/Deeploy ghcr.io/pulp-platform/deeploy:main
 ```
-From the container, clone Deeploy, its submodules, and install the package with:
+Install Deeploy inside the container in editable mode:
 ```
-git clone https://github.com/pulp-platform/Deeploy.git && cd Deeploy
+cd Deeploy
-git submodule update --init --recursive
 pip install -e . --extra-index-url=https://pypi.ngc.nvidia.com
 ```
 Congratulations, you installed Deeploy and its dependencies!
 Now, to test your installation let's run one simple test on each platform with the following commands: